Wayne County Fair

 Roof's unspeakable act (and other more recent acts of racially-motivated domestic terrorism) served as a wake-up call to people of conscience across our nation.
-It is no longer possible to maintain the fiction that the Confederate battle flag is simply an innocuous symbol of some nostalgic version of "Southern pride."
+It is no longer possible to maintain the fiction that the Confederate battle flag is simply an innocuous symbol of a nostalgic version of "Southern pride."
 In recent years, participation in White supremacist groups has risen sharply and has been more present, even in our backyards in Northeast Ohio.
 ALL of these groups cherish and display the Confederate flag; ALL of them openly advocate racial discrimination; and some of them actively promote violence.
 Dylann Roof himself adopted it as his emblem.

 We feel it is time to put this divisive symbol of hatred and racism behind us.
 In South Carolina and Mississippi, Republicans and Democrats agreed to remove the flag and its image from government institutions.
 Large corporations such as Walmart, Target, Amazon, eBay, and Sears are banning the sale of Confederate flag merchandise from all online and brick and mortar stores.
 Here in Ohio, the flag has been banned from our State Fair, and now unfortunately, county fairs, including the Wayne County Fair, and small town festivals have become the last-stop shop for Confederate memorabilia.